 - The shortbread biscuits represent the limestone paving stones that are the final layer.

-Roman Roads were so sturdy and well put together they were used for hundreds of years after the Roman empire fell.
-For years afterwards people would come and pry out the stones to use in their own buildings because they were so well cut.
+Roman Roads were so sturdy and well put together that they were used for hundreds of years after the Roman Empire fell.
+For years afterwards, people would come and pry out the stones to use in their own buildings because they were so well cut.
 Even today, over 2000 years later you can still find the remains of the Roman roads throughout Europe.

 For the rest of our Roman posts head over to Hands on Roman History.